-The Master of Arts (Religion) (M.A.R.) at Memphis Theological Seminary is designed for lay persons who want to broaden and deepen their theological understanding as a basis for further graduate study or application in other fields.
+The Master of Arts (Religion) (M.A.R.) at Memphis Theological Seminary is designed for persons who want to prepare for further graduate study or acquire a general theological education not oriented toward ministry.

 The M.A.R. degree curriculum seeks to accomplish the following: